EyeTyrant/collectorui/README.md

 # collectorui

-## Angular UI for [liftOffProject](https://github.com/EyeTyrant/liftOffProject) hosted on Heroku. mySQL database hosted on Amazon RDS.
+## Angular UI for [liftOffProject](https://github.com/EyeTyrant/liftOffProject) hosted on Heroku.
+MySQL database hosted on Amazon RDS.

 The app can be accessed at https://eyetyrant.github.io/collectorui/ with your Firefox browser, (not yet compatible with Safari, Chrome, or Edge).